wdawson/okta.github.io/_source/_posts/2019-01-15-crud-app-laravel-vue.md

 Here's what your completed application will look like:

+{% img blog/php-laravel-vue-app/finished-app.png alt:"The completed application" %}{: .center-image }

 You can create your own rules, but here's the general gist of the game:

-The game host reads questions to the players and marks their answers The host cannot be a player
+* The game host reads questions to the players and marks their answers
+* The host cannot be a player
-The players can attempt to answer the current question or pass If the answer is correct, the player gets +1 points.
+* The players can attempt to answer the current question or pass
+* If the answer is correct, the player gets +1 points.
 If the answer is wrong, the player gets -1 points.
-When the question is answered correctly or everyone has passed, the host can hit the **Refresh Question** button to load the next question.
+* When the question is answered correctly or everyone has passed, the host can hit the **Refresh Question** button to load the next question.

 ## Install Laravel and Configure the Application